ericdasse28/credit-default-prediction/README.md

 To get started on this project:

-1. Clone or fork the project
+1. Clone or fork this repository

 2. Install the dependencies